enviodev/docs/blog/2024-01-31-envio-community-update-6.md

 - Async handlers allow the fetching or processing of data asynchronously when required.
 This allows data to be fetched from IPFS, or other contract states to be examined that aren't available in the event.
 - We have made the conversion from synchronous to asynchronous handlers extremely easy:
-- add isAsync: true to the config of any event you want to be asynchronous.
+- add `isAsync: true` to the config of any event you want to be asynchronous.
-- make the handler function a promise, and "await" any 'get' calls on the context since they are promises too in async mode.
+- make the handler function a promise, and `await` any `get` calls on the context since they are promises too in async mode.
 - Other notes:
 - You cannot have async and sync handlers for the same event.
 - Async handlers are potentially less performant than synchronous handlers, so use them only when you need to.